 A: No. SLWA pays for all aspects of the program including marketing, customer service and repairs.

-A: SLWA does offer the City itself compensation for allowing the use of the City seal on the letter.
+A: SLWA does offer the city compensation for allowing the use of the city seal on the letter.
 Why?
-Because the support of the City alerts residents of the legitimacy of the program resulting in more enrollments which in turn allows SLWA to offer a lower price because of the increased participation.
+Because the support of the city alerts residents of the legitimacy of the program resulting in more enrollments, which in turn allows SLWA to offer a lower price because of the increased participation.

 - Q: What happens if Service Line Warranties of America goes out of business?
 What happens to money paid in premiums?

-A: All of SLWA's contracts are month to month and SLWA must legally maintain adequate reserves to satisfy all claims filed.
+A: All of SLWA's contracts are month-to-month and SLWA must legally maintain adequate reserves to satisfy all claims filed.
 Furthermore, SLWA has filed an application and received state approval in all states in which it operates.
 Each state has different requirements to ensure consumer protection and SLWA is compliant in maintaining the legally required financial reserves in the form of bonds, funded cash reserves or other financial security depending on the jurisdiction’s requirements.
-Should some unforeseeable event cause undue financial hardship on the company, the rules established by the various state agencies ensures that SLWA's customers are provided with adequate protection that their claims would be paid.
+Should some unforeseeable event cause undue financial hardship on the company, the rules established by the various state agencies ensure that SLWA's customers are provided with adequate protection to ensure their claims would be paid.